Second-Coming/second-coming/second.md

 and learning.”* (President Uchtdorf, *First Presidency Christmas Devotional*)

-2011 Second Coming of Jesus Christ, Author’s Note: *“I personally have been given the **promise in my Patriarchal Blessing** that I would be with those who shall return to Jackson County, Missouri, to assist in the building of that Holy Temple for the Second Coming of Jesus Christ.
+2011 Second Coming of Jesus Christ: *“I personally have been given the **promise in my Patriarchal Blessing** that I would be with those who shall return to Jackson County, Missouri, to assist in the building of that Holy Temple for the Second Coming of Jesus Christ.
 It may happen in this life or during the Millennium.”* (BOOK: Family History and Temples Including Grigg and Related Family Genealogies, By Dick Griggs, page 51.)
-Note: notice the distorted view of the Millennium.
 <https://books.google.com/books?id=2myR_qjAl6kC&pg=PA51&lpg=PA51&dq=Daniel+H.+Wells+second+coming&source=bl&ots=M-u5qL-u4f&sig=K0Xtiluf0fEptnfZz8XSLz-b_yY&hl=en&sa=X&ei=lA-vVKnUNoLpoAS1w4KwDw&ved=0CDwQ6AEwBQ#v=onepage&q=Daniel%20H.%20Wells%20second%20coming&f=false>

 2014 LDS Essay, Since the second coming didn’t happen in 1890 as